TomCat666/hdf2emu68/README.md

 On Windows you can just drag&drop your existing .HDF / disk image to the hdf2emu68.exe.
 The resulting EMU68 compatible image will be named "emu68_converted.img"

 Optionally you can specify fat32 partition size (default is 64Mb).
+Minimum is 33Mb since lower than that does not work (will not boot on rPi).

 Also optionally you can fill the fat32 partition with files and directories from fat32_files_path.